College Viability

 Frequently Asked questions

 1. How do I purchase the College Viability App?
-Click on the CV App link above.
+Click on the College Viability App link above.

 2. Where does the financial information come from?
 All data used in the App is from the National Center for Education Statistics and its IPEDS database.